 The school management said they are in the midst of completing a fiber project that will connect all 24 schools to fiber optic technology.
 The management said that during the deployment of fiber optic cables, there were many challenges such as river crossings.
-They had to take the cables across the bridges and due ti this there were delays in the project.
-The river crossing had caused additional cost to the project.
+They had to take the cables across the bridges and due to this, there were delays in the project.
+The river crossing had caused additional costs to the project.

 The school said with the continued push of technology district-wide, it results in more online users in the schools.
 The School is almost at a point now where so many students are on the Internet in the schools and the old Verizon copper lines can’t handle our bandwidth.
 The upgrade to the fiber is something that the district really needs to enhance speed connectivity at all the schools.